Upcoming Training

 Evidence-based training to enhance the skills of professionals working with survivors and families.

-Virtual Event
+Virtual Events

 Inspired Boost: Working with Fathers in Supervised Visitation

-This two-part series is designed to equip professionals in supervised visitation with strategies to support and engage fathers effectively.
+This two-part series was designed to equip professionals in supervised visitation with strategies to support and engage fathers effectively.
 Participants will learn practical approaches to foster positive interactions, address barriers fathers face, and create an environment that promotes healthy relationships between fathers and their children.

 These offerings are supported by Grant No.15JOVW-23-GK-05165-MUMU awarded by the Office on Violence Against Women, U.S. Department of Justice.
 The opinions, findings, conclusions, and recommendations expressed are those of the authors and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.